pycom/pycom-documentation/chapter/advance/cli.md

  ```

 ### write_remote
-This is an internal function user by the GUI update tool.
+This is an internal function used by the GUI update tool.
 This is not intended
 to be used by end users.

 ###  cb